iksi/kirby-fingerprint/readme.md

 ## What is it?

-The Fingerprint plugin adds fingerprints (when not on localhost) to css and js filenames based on their contents.
+The Fingerprint plugin adds fingerprints to css and js filenames based on their contents.

 ## Why use it?